Limits to the validity of gravitational redshift as a quantum-optical multimode mixer: Considerations and outlook

 \section{Considerations and outlook}

-We have studied the validity of the model first proposed \cite{Bruschi:Ralph:2014}, and then further developed \cite{Bruschi:Schell:2023,Alanis:Schell:Bruschi:2023}, to understand the effects of gravitational redshift on the quantum state of a photon.
-We have focused on the applicability of this model for all values of the redshift $\chi$, and we have found one simple scenario where the transformation violates the assumption of unitarity.
-The model proposed assumed that all unwanted degrees of freedom in the system, which is infinite dimensional, can be lumped together in one additional environment mode.
-This observation leaves open the question of what assumptions, approximations or physical mechanisms involved ceases to apply, and which correction need to be implemented.

-In the following, we provide considerations on our results, and provide an outlook onto future work.
+We have studied the validity of the QOGRM model first proposed in the literature \cite{Bruschi:Ralph:2014}, further developed in subsequent work \cite{Bruschi:Schell:2023,Alanis:Schell:Bruschi:2023}, to understand the effects of gravitational redshift on the quantum state of a photon.
+We have focused on the applicability of this model for all values of the redshift $\chi$, and we have found a simple family of scenarios where the transformation violates the assumption of unitarity.
+In particular, the aspect at the centre of the issue is the model's assumption that all unwanted degrees of freedom in the system, which is infinite dimensional, can be collected in one ``environment mode''.
+In the following, we provide considerations on the highlighted issue as well as on the proposed partial solution, and provide an outlook onto future work.